kubernetes/enhancements/keps/sig-node/1029-ephemeral-storage-quotas/README.md

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

 Yes, but only for newly created pods.
-- Existed Pods: If the pod was created with enforcing quota, disable the feature gate will not change the running pod.
+- Existed Pods: If the pod was created with enforcing quota, pod will not use the enforcing quota after the feature gate is disabled.
 - Newly Created Pods: After setting the feature gate to false, the newly created pod will not use the enforcing quota.